 On March 18, 2005, Dubois was named UNC Charlotte's fourth chancellor and assumed that role on July 15.
 In his first eight years, Dubois has focused his efforts on building the University's visibility and support in the Charlotte region; long-range planning for an expected enrollment of 35,000 students; completion of key capital construction projects (including the completion of UNC Charlotte--Center City and the Energy Production and Infrastructure Center); improvement in the efficiency and effectiveness of critical business processes; and implementation of an intercollegiate football program starting in the fall of 2013.
 During his tenure, completed applications among freshmen and transfer students have grown nearly 65%, while overall enrollment has expanded to more than 26,500 (a 28% increase).

-Recent community recognitions for Dr. Dubois and UNC Charlotte include the Charlotte Energy Leadership Award (2013), the Charlotte Cornerstone Award (2012, for positive economic impact), the Creative Thinker’s Award (2012, for UNC Charlotte—Center City), and the Charlotte Regional Partnership “Jerry” Award (2009, for public sector contributions to economic development).
+Recent community recognitions for Dr. Dubois and UNC Charlotte include the Leo M. Lambert Engaged Leader Award (2014), the Belk Innovation in Diversity Award (2013), the Charlotte Energy Leadership Award (2013), the Charlotte Cornerstone Award (2012, for positive economic impact), the Creative Thinker’s Award (2012, for UNC Charlotte—Center City), and the Charlotte Regional Partnership “Jerry” Award (2009, for public sector contributions to economic development).

 Dr. Dubois and his wife, Lisa Lewis Dubois, have three adult children: Logan, an associate with an executive placement firm in Atlanta; Taylor, an information technology associate with Bank of America; and Ali, an associate with a vacation planning company in Winter Park, Colorado.
 Dr. and Mrs. Dubois reside on campus in Sara H. Bissell House.

 (February 2014 -Full Bio)